duke-libraries/tripod3/README.md

 10. In config/folder_ingest.yml replace cory.lown@duke.edu with your username.

 11. Install and start Jetty.
+NOTE: If you have already ingested collections do not run rake jetty:clean.
+This will reinstall jetty and erase what you've ingested.

     ```
     $ rake jetty:clean